llambiel/letsecureme/post.md

 ### Final Nginx configuration

-Our final Nginx configuration looks like:
+Your final Nginx configuration should look like this:

     server {
          listen 80;